James Beard on CheeseJames Beard

-In his iconic tome, Beard on Food, which was first published in 1974, our namesake wrote prolific prose on a vast landscape of culinary topics, from a lesson in chicken anatomy to a sandwich manifesto to the pleasures of cheese, which we share with you today—along with his own recipe for cheddar–chile spread.
+In his iconic tome, Beard on Food, which was first published in 1974, our namesake wrote prolific prose on a vast landscape of culinary topics, from a lesson in chicken anatomy to a sandwich manifesto to the pleasures of cheese, which we share with you today—along with his own recipe for macaroni and cheese.
 Humorous, erudite, and timeless, this collection of essays remains an indispensable resource for the home cook.
 Stay tuned for more!

 James Beard on Cheese